There are five key things you need to teach your child about their allergy or allergies.

 A healthy diet, regular exercise, and fresh air are all important to a child’s wellbeing and social interaction with their friends is extremely important for their emotional health.
 There is no reason why children with allergies and their families cannot enjoy a safe, active and social childhood.

 If your child suffers from food allergies, it’s particularly important that they know the names of allergens.
-Labels on food products have to give allergen advice based on 14 key food allergens but while foods must be labelled, many allergens in ingredients lists can be given different names.
+Labels on food products have to give allergen advice in the ingredients list based on 14 key food allergens but while foods must be labelled, many allergens can be given different names.
 For instance, a child with a cow’s milk allergy needs to know the word ‘milk’ but also ‘casein’ and ‘whey’.

 Teaching older children the names of allergens can help them make decisions about their food while younger children may need to be shown pictures of the foods to help them understand.